Hong-YC/Hong-YC.github.io/_pages/about.md

 I have been working on research project under the supervision of [Professor Shueng-Han Gary Chan](https://www.cse.ust.hk/~gchan/) about video and image super-resolution ([my post]())

-Currently, I am working on my Final Year Project about software testing under the supervision of [Professor Shing-Chi Cheung](https://www.cse.ust.hk/~scc/) in HKUST.
+Currently, I am working on my Final Year Project about testing deeplearning libraries under the supervision of [Professor Shing-Chi Cheung](https://www.cse.ust.hk/~scc/) in HKUST.